resqiar/resqiar/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=resqiar&include_all_commits=true&count_private=true&show_icons=true&theme=midnight-purple" alt="Sutanlab Github Stats">

 # Hello World
-My name is Resqi Ageng Rahmatullah.
-I am a Junior Software Engineer who specializes in back-end, but also has proficiency in front-end development.
-I am highly passionate about the modern web ecosystem utilizing TypeScript, while keeping the edge of the latest technological advancements.
-I typically work with Typescript in the front-end using React, and Svelte, and in the back-end with NestJS + Fastify/Express, or Golang.
+I am Resqi Ageng Rahmatullah, a Junior Software Engineer specializing in fullstack software development.
+I thrive on embracing new technologies to stay at the forefront of industry advancements.
+In front-end development, I excel in JS/TS, including frameworks like NextJS and Sveltekit.
+In the backend, I am proficient in NestJS with Fastify/Express or Golang.
+My expertise spans multiple languages and tools within the modern web ecosystem.
+Programming languages are tools, and what truly sets me apart is my unwavering determination to adapt and learn.

 # Skills
 ***TL;DR = My biggest skill is how to patiently google something.*** <br/>